lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 * Curious exploration is one of the most rewarding experiences; my personal website is like a long, rambling walk through my brain.
 * Our thoughts and beliefs change.
 A personal website is a place to document and celebrate this process.
-* The web is loud, filled with noise, and huge.
-Conscious, restrained cultivation is a real alternative to the web’s unchecked default.
+* The web is loud, filled with noise, and huge. *Conscious, restrained cultivation is a real alternative to the web’s unchecked default.*

+This last point is the most important, in my mind: though the web’s natural state is a beautiful thing, it too often stops us from slowing to think.
+Other places for our content—Facebook, Twitter, Medium, and so on—offer convenient interfaces and stores for our thoughts, but they pressure us to senselessly throw our thoughts into the stream.
+A personal site provides a place for a slower, more considered pace.

+Anne Lamott points out that there are essentially two metaphors to encompass human experience: the river and the garden.[^lamott]
+All those other sites are rushing rivers, while a personal site is a growing garden.

+[^lamott]: Anne Lamott, *Bird by Bird*, page XX

 <h2 class="f6 ttu tracked mt5 lh-title">The Cherkewski View</h2>